Basketball at the 1988 Summer Olympics: Preliminary round

 The top four places in each of the preliminary round groups advanced to the eight team, single-elimination knockout stage, where Group A teams would meet Group B teams.
-Hosts Korea couldn't advance, finishing at the bottom of their group.
+Hosts Korea could not advance, finishing at the bottom of their group.
 The other Asia representative, China, met the same fate, together with the two African teams, Egypt and Central African Republic.